What You Actually Get for £79 a Month

 Uptime monitoring.
 If your site goes down at 2am, we know about it before you do.
 You are not waiting for a customer to email you saying "your website is broken" on a Monday morning.

-Ongoing support and minor updates.
+Ongoing support and content edits.
 This is the one people underestimate.
 Phone number changed?
 New service you want to add?
 Seasonal hours?
 A photo swapped out?
 A paragraph rewritten?
 That is included.
 You do not get an invoice every time you need a small change.

 Backups and recovery.
 If anything goes wrong, we can roll back.
 You do not lose your site because of a bad update or a server issue.